gody10/gody10.github.io/content/_index.md

           location: Athens, Greece
           date_start: '2022-06-30'
           date_end: ''
-          description: |2-
-                Responsibilities include:

-                * Conducting research on Appliance Scheduling and Residential Energy Consumption
-                * Utilizing Reinforcement Learning tools
-                * Helping in assignment correction and examination in the undergraduate courses of Mathematics 1 and Data Bases
+          description: Conducting research on Reinforcement Learning as a member of the Mobile Multimedia Laboratory (MMlab).
+Specifically, exploring Appliance Scheduling methods in order to cut energy costs using Reinforcement Learning techniques.
+Teaching assistant on AUEB BSc courses of "Mathematics 1" and "Data Bases"
     design:
       columns: '2'
   - block: accomplishments